 In 2017, the Uniform Law Commission approved the Uniform Directed Trust Act, a uniform act governing directed trusts.
 The Uniform Law Commission is an association of academics and practitioners who work to develop model laws that US states can adopt.
-In 2018, New Mexico became the first state to adopt the Uniform Directed Trust Act.
+In 2018, New Mexico became the first state to adopt the Uniform Directed Trust Act, followed by Georgia, Indiana, Colorado, Maine, Nebraska, Connecticut, Michigan, Utah, Arkansas, Washington, West Virginia and Virginia.
 As other states adopt that Act, the use of directed trusts will likely become even more widespread.

 US tax considerations

 The settlor's retention of powers can have US income, gift and estate tax implications.
-The settlor's retention of certain powers may cause the trust to be classified as a grantor trust for US income tax purposes.8 A grantor trust is tax-transparent.
-With a grantor trust, the settlor is the deemed owner of the trust property and is taxable on the income and capital gains derived from that property.
-The settlor's retention of certain powers may also cause the trust property to be includible in the settlor's gross estate for US estate tax purposes.9 Although there is more flexibility in designing a trust in which a beneficiary has the power to direct, potential income, gift and estate tax issues lurk there too.
-If a non-US person possesses a power to direct, the trust may be classified as a non-US trust for US income tax purposes.10 For US income tax purposes, a trust that is classified as a non-US trust is taxable only on certain US-source income.
+The settlor's retention of certain powers may cause the trust to be classified as a grantor trust for US income tax purposes,8 which means the settlor is the deemed owner of the trust property and is taxable on the income and capital gains derived from that property.
+The settlor's retention of certain powers may also cause the trust property to be includible in the settlor's gross estate for US estate tax purposes,9 most notably, the power to make distributions not subject to an ascertainable standard.
+Although there is more flexibility in designing a trust in which a beneficiary has the power to direct, potential income, gift and estate tax issues lurk there too.
+In addition, if a non-US person possesses a power to direct, the trust may be classified as a non-US trust for US income tax purposes.10 For US income tax purposes, a trust that is classified as a non-US trust is taxable only on certain US-source income.
 In light of the various tax issues, the settlor and his or her advisers must take care in structuring a directed trust in a manner that avoids undesirable tax consequences.

 iii Divided trusts

 A divided trust empowers each person who is a part of the trust's governance to take direct action.
-In contrast, in a directed trust, a powerholder acts indirectly, directing the trustee to take a specific act.11 In a divided trust, each powerholder acts independently and acts directly.
-For example, in a directed trust, the settlor may have the power to direct the trustee on matters concerning the investment of the trust property.
-When the settlor wishes to buy an asset, the settlor must direct the trustee to buy the asset, and the trustee subsequently will take the necessary action to buy the asset.
-The trustee will execute the requisite documents, deliver the funds to the seller, and accept receipt of the newly acquired asset.
+In contrast, in a directed trust, a powerholder acts indirectly, directing the trustee to take a specific action.11 In a divided trust, each powerholder acts independently and acts directly.
+For example, the settlor may serve as investment trustee in a divided trust and have the power to invest the trust property without directing a trustee (in a directed trust) to carry out such investment decisions.

 Divided trusts share the advantages of directed trusts, but generally are more efficient to administer, because each person involved in the trust's governance can act directly.
 In addition, a divided trust potentially better insulates a trustee from liability, because the trustee is not involved in another person's exercise of a distribution power, investment power, or other trustee power.